water0326/Catris/README.md

 ### Description

-It seems like we are playing common Tetris game, but it might be different!<br/>
+It seems like we are playing acommon Tetris game, but it might be different!<br/>
 You can create blocks by controlling your cats which come in various lengths.

 ### Kinds of Cats